 The problem is usually a result of incompatible or outdated display drivers that conflict with Windows 10 hence you’re not able to adjust screen resolution.

-In this article we’re going to explore all the solution that you can resort to in order to solve the problem.
+In this article, we’re going to explore all the solutions that you can resort to in order to solve the problem.

 How can I fix Windows 10 screen resolution?

 - Click Start.

 - Access the Update & Security option from the left panel, menu.